Skip to content

 We are committed to upholding the laws and regulations that apply to our products and services around the world and will not tolerate or condone human trafficking or slavery in any part of our global organization.
 Haemonetics maintains several policies and practices that reinforce this commitment across our organization, including:

-3. Expectations for Suppliers (adopted in fiscal 2022) – This document reaffirms Haemonetics' commitment to an environment that is free from human trafficking and slavery and our expectation that all Haemonetics suppliers comply with the guidelines set forth in Haemonetics’ Code of Conduct and Global Anti-Human Trafficking Policy that prohibit such activities.
+• Expectations for Suppliers– This document reaffirms Haemonetics’ commitment to an environment that is free from human trafficking and slavery and our expectation that all Haemonetics’ suppliers comply with the guidelines set forth in Haemonetics’ Code of Conduct and Global Anti-Human Trafficking Policy that prohibit such activities.

 Supplier Adherence to our Values